|Trip Builder - Example|

 Continue entering the activities for your remaining locations.
 Later you will set the actual number of nights at each location as well as add additional details such as booking information, map links and photos.

-Trip Planner - Nights/Dates (part)
+Trip Builder - Nights/Dates (part)

 Now that you have entered your activities, you can set your initial departure date and the number of nights required at each location.
 In this example, you already know your departure date as you had purchased your flights ahead of time.
 As this is basically a single destination trip to Paris with some day trips and one overnight excursion, setting the nights is very simple.